irfanmalik999/LaravelVueFullStack/README.md

 * 3rd --- Node.js & npm should be Installed in System.
 * 4th --- Laravel should be Installed in system using " composer global require laravel/installer ".
 * 5th --- Set Up a Database  SQLite while Installing the Laravel.
-* 6th --- XAMPP should be Installed and it contains server "Apache" and "MySQL" should be start.
+* 6th --- XAMPP should be Installed and it contains server "Apache" and "MySQL" which should be start.
-* 7th ---